noah-nash/joplin-arm64-darwin-guide/README.md

 ```
 npm install sharp
-npm install Keytar —build-from-source //for some reason npm will throw errors if not done beforehand
+npm install Keytar —build-from-source # For some reason npm will throw errors if not done beforehand
-# npm install -g @dennisameling/keytar-temp@7.4.99 // alt keytar if above does not work
+# npm install -g @dennisameling/keytar-temp@7.4.99 # Alt keytar if above does not work
-# npm install sqlite3@4.1.0 —build-from-source // might not be necessary, run if build fails in step 3
+# npm install sqlite3@4.1.0 —build-from-source # Might not be necessary, run if build fails in step 3
 ```

 ### Set npm config flags